-(a) The Recommendations contained within this report have been assessed in relation to their impact on equalities and human rights.
-No negative impacts on equality groups or potential for infringement of individuals' human rights have been identified arising from the recommendations contained in the report as this is a project that will benefit the public in general with no exclusions likely.

-7. Health & Safety - none
+- The Recommendations contained within this report have been assessed in relation to their impact on equalities and human rights.
+No negative impacts on equality groups or potential for infringement of individuals' human rights been identified have arising recommendations contained in the report as this is a project that will benefit the public in general with no exclusions likely. - 7.
+Health & Safety - none